calware/BetterChef/README.md

 ### Configuration Options
 - **Roll Enabled** (bool, default: true) - Enable changes to this skill
 - **Roll Scale Speed With Charge Tokens** (bool, default: true) - Increase the speed of roll for each stage of roll charge
-- **Roll Speed Multiplier** (float, default: 0.35f) - The multiplier applied to each roll charge
+- **Roll Speed Multiplier** (float, default: 0.35) - The multiplier applied to each roll charge
 - **Roll Scale Damage With Charge Tokens** (bool, default: true) - Increase the damage of roll for each stage of roll charge
-- **Roll Added Base Damage** (float, default: 6.0f) - The added base damage of roll for each stage of roll charge
+- **Roll Added Base Damage** (float, default: 6.0) - The added base damage of roll for each stage of roll charge
-- **Roll Added Damage Multiplier** (float, default: 2.0f) - The added multiplier used in teh damage calculation for roll when factoring in added damage on each stage of roll charge
+- **Roll Added Damage Multiplier** (float, default: 2.0) - The added multiplier used in the damage calculation for roll when factoring in added damage on each stage of roll charge
 - **Roll Increase Knockback** (bool, default: false) - Increase the knockback of roll
-- **Roll Increase Knockback Value** (float, default: 0.0f) - The increase in knockback of roll
+- **Roll Increase Knockback Value** (float, default: 0) - The increase in knockback of roll
 - **Roll Extend Duration** (bool, default: true) - Extend the roll duration for each stage of roll charge
-- **Roll Extend Duration Multiplier** (float, default: 0.3f) - The duration extension multiplier applied to roll for each stage of roll charge
+- **Roll Extend Duration Multiplier** (float, default: 0.3) - The duration extension multiplier applied to roll for each stage of roll charge
 - **Oil Trail** (bool, default: true) - Enables roll to leave a trail of oil when boosted by "Yes, Chef"
 - **Roll Can Cancel** (bool, default: true) - Allow the user to cancel roll mid-roll by hitting the activation button again